island-is/handbook/docs/api-design-guide/design-principles/naming-conventions.md

 scheme     authority       path        query   fragment
 ```

+When structuring resource URIs please follow the following rules:

+- [Resource names and collection ID's] must be the plural form of
+  the singular noun used for the resource.
+- Use lowercase letters for URI paths since capital
+  letters can sometimes cause problems.
+- Use hyphens (`-`) to improve readability of concatenated resource names.
+- Use the forward slash (`/`) in a path to indicates hierarchical relationship
+  between resources.
+- Do not end a path with a trailing forward slash (`/`).
+- Do not use underscores ( `_` ) as it can be partially obscured or hidden
+  in some browsers or screens.

 Example URI of a authority and a path component

 ```
 //example.com/users/1/photos/121
   \_________/ \___/   \____/ \_/
       |         |        |    \